|

 stands on Route 2A - you know, where white people sell "T.V.
 Indian"

 accessories from Asia to other white people.
-I pray for the day that
+I pray for the day

 The Old Buffalo